-U.S. Al EW MENTS RMY CORF NEERS PROJECT: NE Cape Remed DOCUMENT: Draft Remedial S OF DATE: 7 March 2011 REVIEWER: Aaron Shewman PHONE: 907.753.5558 Action R Item No. Drawing Sheet No., Spec.
+RMY CORF NEERS REVIEWER: A OF DATE: 7 March 2011 REVIEWER: Aaron Shewman PHONE: 907.753.5558 Action taken on comment by: Item No. Drawing Sheet No., Spec.
 Para.
-COMMENTS REVIEW CONFERENCE A - comment accepted W - comment withdrawn (if neither, explain) CONTRACTOR RESPONSE USAED/ADEC RESPONSE ACCEPTANCE (A-AGREE) (D-DISAGREE) page 13.
-Page 50 Section 6.1.2 The UVOST report included in Appendix E does not the total estimated volume of DRO contaminated so the site cleanup level of 9,200 mg/Kg, including the calculations.
-It also does not include the estimated of DRO contaminated soil (with concentrations abo site cleanup level of 9,200 mg/Kg) from ground sur 15 feet below ground surface, including related calc Please add these to either the UVOST report in App or Section 6.1.2 of the RA Report. il above related volume ve the face to culations. pendix E, A summary of the information provided at the meeting on 3/10/11 has been added to Section 6.1.2 А 14.
-Page 61 Last paragraph First sentence To clarify the statement, "Two samples...", please is "sediment" between "Two" and "samples". insert Text has been modified as suggested А 15.
-Page 66 First paragraph Last sentence Rewrite this statement as follows: "Evidently, durin previous removal action a plastic liner had been pla depth from which the historic samples were collected then backfill was placed on the liner.
-This liner was a guide to begin the initial excavation." ced at the ed, and Text has been modified as suggested А 16.
-Page 68 Section 6.18 Clarify the sediment sampling procedure in this sec tion.
-The text for the sediment sampling procedure has been expanded А 17.
-Page 70, Check table references in Sections 6.19, 6.20, 6.21, 6.22.
-All appear to be incorrect. and Tables will be checked when all table additions and text changes are complete for the Final А
+COM MMENTS REVIEW CONFERENCE A - comment accepted W - comment withdrawn (if neither, explain) CONTRACTOR RESPONSE USAED/ADEC RESPONSE ACCEPTANCE (A-AGREE) (D-DISAGREE) page 13.
+Page 50 Section 6.1.2 the total estimated volume of the site cleanup level of 9,20 calculations.
+It also does no of DRO contaminated soil (site cleanup level of 9,200 no 15 feet below ground surface d in Appendix E does not inc of DRO contaminated soil about 100 mg/Kg, including the related include the estimated volumith concentrations above the ng/Kg) from ground surface to e, including related calculative UVOST report in Appendix Report. ove ted me e to ons.
+A summary of the information provided at the meeting on 3/10/11 has been added to Section 6.1.2 A 14.
+Page 61 Last paragraph First sentence To clarify the statement, "To "sediment" between "Two" wo samples", please insert and "samples".
+Text has been modified as suggested A 15.
+Page 66 First paragraph Last sentence depth from which the histori lastic liner had been placed a ic samples were collected, an the liner.
+This liner was used nd Text has been modified as suggested A 16.
+Page 68 Section 6.18 Clarify the sediment sampling ng procedure in this section.
+The text for the sediment sampling procedure has been expanded A 17.
+Page 70, Check table references in Se 6.22.
+All appear to be incor Tables will be checked when all table additions and text changes are complete for the Final A